ContinuumIO/elm/docs/source/clustering_example.rst

 .. image:: img/landsat_021.png

-Read `more on sklearn.decomposition models here`

 .. _more on sklearn.decomposition models here: http://scikit-learn.org/stable/modules/classes.html#module-sklearn.decomposition

+Read `more on sklearn.decomposition models here`_.

 Use an estimator from ``scikit-learn``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~